jttait/mediawiki_aws/README.md

 The MediaWiki setup has a manual setup step using the browser and it doesn't seem possible to automate this.
 After setting up in the UI, you then need to upload a settings file to the EC2.

-After installation, the wiki is accessible using the public IP of the EC2 instance.
+After installation, the wiki is accessible using the Elastic IP.
 This URL is an output of the Terraform module.

 # Installing